 Solution: ACE Framework

-Building on this diagnosis, we extend the Feynman–Kac PDE to support time-varying exponents, dynamically adjusting steering weights throughout generation.
+Building on this diagnosis, ACE extends Feynman–Kac steering to support time-varying exponents, dynamically adjusting expert weights throughout generation while preserving the final target distribution.

 Method Comparison